 Vehicle Maintenance - Agency vehicles should be kept in a neat and clean condition at all times.
+It is the employee's responsibility to notify their supervisor of any needed maintenance or repair work on an Agency vehicle.

 Employees should remove any paper or trash from the vehicle at the end of each trip.
 Vehicles should be maintained in a safe and secure condition when not in use.
 Doors should be locked and/or under direct observation.
 Smoking is prohibited in all Agency vehicles.